-So we just got back from CSOFT’s annual Worldwide Operations Summit.
+So we just got back from CSOFT’s annual Worldwide Operations Summit, focusing on corporate wellness at CSOFT.
 A little bit of background for those who aren’t familiar with it: the Worldwide Ops is a yearly event in which CSOFT invites its extended team members from around the world—including translators, project managers, localization engineers, clients, and localization industry experts, etc.—to our China office for a week of seminars, training, presentations and team-building.

 It’s a pretty cool event, one that we had originally hoped to blog about live.
 But when you’ve got an entire office full of coworkers and friends that you only get to see once a year, and when you’re in Shanghai at the World Expo, and when there’s booze, and when there’s both Germans and Brits in the same room as a television playing England VS Germany at the World Cup… well, you tend to forget about your computers (and work responsibilities) and… I hope my boss isn’t reading this.